sergeymotorny/to-dolist/README.md

 # to-dolist

 ## Overview
-Welcome to the To-Do List project!
+Welcome to the to-doList project!
 This application allows users to create, manage, and organize their tasks efficiently.
 Whether you're planning your daily schedule, organizing a project, or just keeping track of important tasks, this to-do list is designed to help you stay on top of everything.

 ## Features
 - **Add Tasks**: Easily add new tasks with a simple and intuitive interface.